gyzcode/inference-tutorials-generic/car_detection_tutorial/step_2/Readme.md

 # Vehicle Detection Models

-The OpenVINO toolkit provides a pre-compiled model that has been trained to detect vehicles and Chinese license plates.
+The OpenVINO™ toolkit provides a pre-compiled model that has been trained to detect vehicles and Chinese license plates.
 You can find it at:

 * /opt/intel/computer_vision_sdk/deployment_tools/intel_models/vehicle-license-plate-detection-barrier-0007